terminalforlife/ShellProjects/README.md

   * [lspkg](source/lspkg) - Search through, test for, and list out installed packages
   * [rmne](source/rmne) - Remove all of the non-essential Debian packages
   * [simplify-ubuntu](source/simplify-ubuntu) - De-bloat Ubuntu by interactively removing unneeded packages.

+# Bug/Issue Reporting

+If you have any issues or bugs, I strongly recommend reporting it here on GitHub, as it will surely get my attention.
+Failing that, since we're not all obsessed with GitHub, send me an E-Mail over at _terminalforlife@yahoo.com_ (rarely checked, if I'm honest).
+Lastly, I'm _Terminalforlife_ (formerly _Learn Linux_) over at [YouTube](https://www.youtube.com/c/Terminalforlife), so feel free to leave a comment over there; I always try to read them _all_.

+Be sure to provide as much information as possible, if you're reporting a bug, such as program output, error messages, system information, etc.

+Thanks!